skule/skule.ca/academics/GPA_Requirements.md

 Generally, when referring to GPA, we are talking about your CGPA.

 ### GPA vs. Percentages
+The following table compares the various ways of presenting grades in UofT engineering:
 | **Grade as a Percentage** | **Letter Grade** | **Corresponding GPA** |
 |---------------------------|------------------|-----------------------|
 | 90-100                    | A+               | 4.0                   |